Olaf: Bringing an Animated Character to Life in the Physical World: Results

 The timescale of the thermal model is far slower than that of the balancing dynamics, making it a challenging RL objective.
 To evaluate the effectiveness of the proposed thermal reward, we compare the temperature evolution of the neck-pitch actuator, identified in our experiments as the actuator most prone to overheating, and the mean absolute joint-tracking error for policies trained with and without the thermal reward.
 The evaluation is performed on a trajectory where Olaf looks upward and follows a predefined motion, slowly turning his head left and right.

 As shown in \figref{fig:temp_reward}, the baseline policy without the thermal reward causes the actuator temperature to rise rapidly, reaching \SI{100}{\degreeCelsius} within \SI{40}{\second}, at which point the experiment was stopped to prevent actuator damage.
 The policy with the thermal reward exhibits only a slightly larger tracking error, while the actuator temperature rises significantly slower.
 This is explained by the squared torque, which shows that the policy reduces torque usage well before reaching the temperature limit, while maintaining nearly the same tracking accuracy.
 As the temperature approaches the \SI{80}{\degreeCelsius} threshold, the squared torque increases as the policy adjusts the head toward a more horizontal orientation.
 This requires more torque initially, but lowers torque demand over time.
-The supplementary video further illustrates this behavior, showing how the policy gradually relaxes tracking near the temperature limit.
+To evaluate long-duration performance, we executed the same motion continuously for \SI{1}{\hour}, during which the system reached a thermal equilibrium.
+Over the final minute of the experiment, we measured a mean actuator temperature of \SI{77.3}{\degreeCelsius} and a mean absolute joint tracking error of \SI{0.14}{\radian}.
+The video further illustrates this behavior, showing how the policy gradually relaxes tracking near the temperature limit.